liskvork/docs.liskvork.org/src/ai_protocol_original.md

 The manager creates two pipes.
 The first pipe is used to send commands from the manager to the brain.
 The second pipe is used to send replies from the brain to the manager.
-The brain uses standard input-output functions (scanf and printf in C,...) therefore it can be written in any programming language.
+The brain uses standard input-output functions (`scanf` and `printf` in C,...) therefore it can be written in any programming language.

 The brain must be a console application, not Windows GUI.
 Be careful, some run-time libraries buffer the console output.
 For example, it is necessary to call `fflush(stdout)` after `printf` in C programs.
-You can also use low-level functions ReadFile and WriteFile.
+You can also use low-level functions `ReadFile` and `WriteFile` in Windows.

 Each line contains exactly one command (there is only one exception).
 The manager puts bytes `CR` `LF` (`0x0d`, `0x0a`) at the end of lines.
 The brain